Skip to content

 March 28, 2026|Kantor Materials Research

-The Question Every Philippine Polymer Buyer Is Asking
+The Question Every Philippines Polymer Buyer Is Asking

 "Why is Chinese PP $60-100 cheaper than Korean?"

-Most buyers who ask this question are told one of two things: it's currency manipulation, or it's subsidized state enterprise pricing.
+Most buyers who ask why are told one of two things: currency manipulation, or subsidized state enterprise pricing.
 Both explanations are wrong, or at minimum dramatically incomplete.
 The real answer is feedstock — and understanding it changes how you evaluate Chinese polymer pricing, plan procurement, and assess whether the gap is temporary or structural.

 Every polymer is, at its core, a processed hydrocarbon.
 The final FOB price for a container of PP or PE from Ningbo or Guangzhou starts with the cost of producing the olefin building block — propylene for PP, ethylene for PE.
 That olefin cost is determined by the feedstock used to crack it.